Introduction To Java Interview Questions For Fresher Applicants

 2)StringBuilder is working faster than StringBuffer because of no overhead of acquiring and releasing locks associated with synchronized methods.

-3)StringBuffer is considered as thread-safe and StringBuilder is not because if such synchronization is required then it is better to use StringBuffer class.
+3)StringBuffer is considered thread-safe, and StringBuilder is not because if such synchronization is required, it is better to use the StringBuffer class.
 StringBuilder class Instances cannot be shared between multiple threads

 4)StringBuffer is the old class; it’s incorporated in JDK from its very first release, while StringBuilder is a relatively newer class